ZhuoranLu/Trustworthy-ML/README.md

 * `competence` Int.
 The subject's rating on the ML model's competence between 1 to 7.
 * `understandability` Int.
 The subject's rating on the ML model's understandability between 1 to 7.
 * `surveyTrust` Int.
 The subject's rating on her overall trust in the ML model between 1 to 7.
+* `treatment` Int.
+Same as previously mentioned in prediction records.

-For questionnaires in Experiment 1 and 2, they are also similar to those in experiment 3 and have fewer columns since some perceptions are not measured due to the experiment design.
-Except that on a 7-point Likert scale, we considered subjects who provided a rating of 1–3 asdisagreeing with the statement and encode them as 1.
+For questionnaires in Experiment 1 and 2, they are also similar to those in experiment 3, except that on a 7-point Likert scale, we considered subjects who provided a rating of 1–3 asdisagreeing with the statement and encode them as 1.
 For subjects who provided a rating of 5–7 as agreeing with the statement and encoded them to 1.
 Due to a mistake in Experiments 1 and 2, for subject’s evaluationson the competence, reliability, understandability, and faith statements, ratings of 6 and 7 were all recorded as 5.

+Additionally, some perceptions are not measured in Experiment 1 and 2 due to the experiment design and `acc` and `idpAgreement` are used to indicate different experimental groups, which is similar as mentioned in prediction records.

 ## Licensing & Citing